Apollo-Blaze/Murder-Mystery/README.md

    - Background music plays during key moments to enhance the atmosphere.
    - Music dynamically adjusts to match the mood of the investigation, building suspense as you move through the mystery.

+### 9. **Speech-to-Text**:
+   - **Transcribe your voice** into text to ask questions and get responses from suspects.
+   - Use the STT feature to interact with the chatbot and gather clues without typing, making the game more immersive.
+   - The speech-to-text functionality is powered by browser-based APIs, making it accessible directly from your device.

 ---

 ## 🛠️ Tools and Technologies Used